jasonsutter87/Trustless-Voting-System-tvs-/docs/TVS-WHITEPAPER.md

 ## Abstract

 We propose a cryptographic voting system that achieves voter privacy, vote integrity, and public verifiability without requiring trust in any single authority.
-The system combines blind signatures for anonymous credential issuance, client-side encryption for vote secrecy, Merkle trees for immutable vote storage, and zero-knowledge proofs for vote validity verification.
+The system combines blind signatures for anonymous credential issuance, client-side encryption for vote secrecy, Merkle trees for immutable vote storage, zero-knowledge proofs for vote validity verification, and **threshold cryptography for distributed key management**.
 A voter can verify their vote was recorded correctly while no party—including the system administrators and database operators—can determine how any individual voted.
+Critically, the election private key never exists in any single location; it is split among multiple trustees using threshold cryptography, ensuring that no single trustee can decrypt votes or be coerced into revealing them.
 We demonstrate that the system achieves these properties through a careful composition of established cryptographic primitives.

 ---